-Based on an analysis of quantitative data on distributors of investment trusts, etc., prepared by the Financial Services Agency financial instrument most suitable for the customer out of all products available in the market and recommend it as a means to resolve issues.
-There is no risk of a conflict of interest between FD Advisory and its and optimal advice on asset management, asset succession, and business succession based on life planning.
+As another feature, FD Advisory focuses on holistic and optimal advice on asset management, asset succession, and business succession based on life planning.
 Depending on customer needs, we can provide advice on solutions for entire families, rather than for just one person.
 We also follow up on our advice by offering lifelong support services.
 In addition, we seek to provide higher value-added advice, fully utilizing the expertise of our staff with previous work experience in the securities investment department of Hokkoku Bank.